FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 Amendments, Debt Management, and Recoupment Management.
 The cost of running the

-national centre is fully recouped by Government.---
+national centre is fully recouped by Government.
+---
 23

 The HAPSSC will administer circa 8,500 new tenancies in 2023 and process in excess of €650